the-gigi/auto-web-login/README.md

 The solution is an amalgam of several tools:

 - 🐒 A [Tampermonkey](https://www.tampermonkey.net/) user script clicks ze buttons for you!
-- 🤖 A Rust program script to simulate interactive user clicks.
+- 🤖 A [Rust](https://www.rust-lang.org) program to emulate interactive user clicks.
-- 🍏 A little AppleScript to put an end to that last page.
+- 🍏 A little [AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) to put an end to that last page.
-- 🐍 Some Python to generate the aforementioned scripts from a config file.
+- 🐍 Some [Python](https://www.python.org) to generate the aforementioned scripts from a config file.
 - 🚀 Launchd to make sure our AppleScript and Rust program are always running.

 Alright let's make it happen...